madhusudhan-06/hotel-booking-system/README.md

 JWT_SECRET = 'writeanything like word password'\
 in client side do npm start\
 do split terminal and in server side do nodemon index.js\
+in server/public/uploads images are stored and path is given by mongodb